hiuhongyung/Work_Profolios/README.md

 Finally we have the user account system
 ![User Account](https://github.com/hiuhongyung/Work_Profolios/blob/main/Gymmate/user_account.gif)

-We list out the gyms on the map and allow users to search and know more about the details of different gyms
 ## Pebble
 We aspire to build and develop a one-stop job search platform for university students.
 In this web application, users can enjoy the humanizing job search experience.
 MERN stack has been adopted in the production